 “To become conscious of [the shadow] involves recognizing the dark aspects of the personality as present and real.
 This act is the essential condition for any kind of self-knowledge, and it therefore, as a rule, meets with considerable resistance. . . .

 Closer examination of the dark characteristics—that is, the inferiorities constituting the shadow—reveals that they have an emotional nature, a kind of autonomy, and accordingly an obsessive or, better, possessive quality. . . .

 [W]ith insight . . . the shadow can to some extent be assimilated into the conscious personality . . . ."

 On Resistance in the Form of Indolence

 "Most people are too indolent to think deeply about even those . . . aspects of their behavior of which they are conscious; they are certainly too lazy to consider how the unconscious affects them."

-Persona & Shadow Reference (Videos)
+Reference: Persona & Shadow (Academy of Ideas)